introlab/opentera/joss-paper/paper.md

 Those base services allow WebRTC sessions from the web along with appropriate logging and file transfer possiblities.

 The project is inspired by years of experience with tele-rehabilitation research with deployments in participant's home where we want to offer simple and effective way for participants and clinicians to communicate and do tele-rehabilitation sessions.

-Applications of the OpenTera framework are not limited to research projects, and could also be applied in a clinical environment, where clinicians have to communicate with patients.
-Such fields include but are not limited to: tele-rehabilibation (physical, social, mental), robotic tele-operation and remote activity monitoring.

 The project have been deployed for robot tele-operation during COVID[@panchea_opentera_2022] and is currently used for multiple rehabilitation projects since 2021.

-The project has been open sourced to make it available to a larger audience, but was developed internally since 2013.

 # Statement of need